Liane-Wang/N-ForGOT/README.md

 ## **Datasets and Checkpoints**

-We offer the processed datasets and the trained model for immediate use, available for download at [link].
+We offer the processed datasets and the trained model for immediate use, available for download at [link](https://drive.google.com/drive/u/1/folders/1fIabwkdw3D18cX5CP3Mo-xspshL4yRyj).

 Please save the dataset files in the ‘data/’ directory and the .pth model files in the ‘log/’ directory.